 If you are not already viewing the details page of the APEX Service instance that you created previously, first sign back into your OCI tenancy and navigate to this page.
 After it loads, locate the text Database that has a link adjacent to it.
 This link opens a details page for the database included with your APEX Service instance.
 Click it to proceed.

 Here you see the details page of the database.
 Notice helpful database information displayed here.
 For example, you can see the exact database version number.

 To see a list of instance lifecycle operations that are available, click the More Actions button at the top of this page.
-Notice how different operations are enabled or disabled depending on the current running state of your database.
+Notice how different operations are available or not available depending on the current state of your database.

 Ensure that your database has been started (is in Available state) before proceeding to the next section.
 After reviewing the list of lifecycle operations, click somewhere else on the screen to hide it again.
 There is no need to execute an instance restart at this time.

 Back on the database details page, locate the link at APEX Instance > Instance Name, and then click on it.
 This takes you back to the APEX instance details page where you started.

 Before you start developing APEX apps, you must first create an initial APEX workspace and user account.
 You can do this using APEX Administration Services.
 This is the main console for managing APEX workspaces, user accounts, and more.
 The workspace you will create becomes your main pallet for building and deploying apps.
 The new user account will serve multiple purposes: we will use it to sign into the workspace for app development and also use it as an end-user of a running app.
 While this setup is sufficient for demonstration purposes, in production APEX environments, it is recommended to separate duties into distinct APEX user accounts with minimum privileges.
 You can read more about user authorization and privileges in the APEX documentation.